bonitoo-io/influxdb-vector-demo/README.md

 As always, if you run into hurdles, please share them on our [community site](https://community.influxdata.com/) or [Slack](https://influxcommunity.slack.com/join/shared_invite/enQtNjA4MTM2NDgyNDUwLTUxMDAzNmM1YzJmOTNhMGE0ZjI2NzUxNzE4YjQ2OTY3MjVhNDlkNzFlMTZiZGJiOTIyNGE1ZDY3MGFmY2Q0OWE) channel.
 We’d love to get your feedback and help you with any problems you run into.

-The script that run everything together can be found [here](https://github.com/bonitoo-io/influxdb-vector-demo/blob/master/run-demo.sh).
+The script that run everything together can be found [here](https://github.com/bonitoo-io/influxdb-vector-demo/blob/master/run-demo.sh) and exported InfluxDB dashboard [here](https://github.com/bonitoo-io/influxdb-vector-demo/blob/master/monitoring_logs_with_vector_and_influxdb.json).